 1. You can recognize a Foursquare house from the sidewalk by its symmetrical appearance.

-It’s easy to tell if you’re in a Foursquare house, if you can count to four.
-Four is the number of equal-sized rooms on the first and second floors.
-Stroll through any century-old neighborhood and you’ll find they’re easy to spot.
+It’s easy to tell if you’re in a Foursquare house, if you can count to four!
+Four is often the number of equal-sized rooms on the first and second floors.
+Stroll through any century-old neighborhood, though, and you’ll find they’re easy to spot even without peeking inside.
 From the sidewalk, you will see a cube-shaped structure with a pyramidal roof and central dormer.
 There is often a wide one-story porch, too.

 Not all Foursquares are alike.
-The basic four-plus-four floor plan was often modified.
+Rather, the basic four-plus-four floor plan was often modified.
 In some cases, the living room occupied half of the ground floor.
 In others, the ground floor was extended to accommodate the kitchen and pantry.
 The bathroom was located on the second floor—assuming, of course, the owner wanted one.
 In one early Sears plan, the space was labeled “toilet or store room.”

 There are also stylistic differences.
 Homeowners wanted some frills to enliven the functional and efficient floor plan.
 The Colonial Revival Foursquare has a portico or pediment while the Craftsman version is identifiable by the exposed rafters and beamed ceiling.
-Sears sold a Mission-style Foursquare, the “Alhambra,” which had stucco siding and curvilinear parapets.
+Sears Roebuck’s catalog sold a Mission-style Foursquare, the “Alhambra,” which had stucco siding and curvilinear parapets.
 On the ground floor was the “solarium,” a room that in less exotic Sears Foursquares was designated the “parlor.”